spinnaker/governance/governance.md

 Qualifications

-* Nominated by community
-* Appointed by Steering Committee
+* Nominated and Appointed by Steering Committee
+  * 2 year terms, term limit of consecutive 4 years (after, individual must take off 1 year)
+  * Terms should be staggered within the TOC and off by 6 months from SC
+  * Calendar year starts with annual Spinnaker Summit

 Logistics